fabmob/standard-covoiturage/standard-covoiturage_specification.md

 booking flow as if the app had always been installed.

-If the operator provides a website or if its app was already installed, then redirecting on the deep link SHOULD automatically and seamlessly bring the passenger to the operator's booking flow.
+If the operator provides a website or if its app was already installed, then following the deep link SHOULD automatically and seamlessly redirect the passenger to the operator's booking flow.
 It is up to the operator to decide where to start this flow and what to do with the parameters sent to the MaaS app in the search to provide the passenger with the best booking experience.